Dir-A/PS3TextEditor/README.md

 Maybe sjis2GBK or sjis2unicode function will be added later

 Support .ps3 .ps2
+Need to decrypt file first
+You can use Garbro to extract script files.
 # Usage
 Input 'd' to extract text from .ps3 .ps2 files and save it as .txt
 Input 'i' to insert text from .txt files save it as .ps3.new